HasBrain/MacOS-DPIManager/README.md

 A macOS utility to enable HiDPI (Retina scaling) on external monitors, built with SwiftUI and IOKit.

 > On recent macOS versions, HiDPI modes at native resolution may not persist after reboot.
-Apple limits custom overrides on managed displays like the Pro Display XDR to approved presets only.
+Apple limits custom overrides on managed displays like the Pro Display XDR to approved presets only - still, give it a try!

 ---